Worthies/Files/README.md

 - Click on any file to download it
 - Resume support: Partial downloads can be resumed if interrupted
 - Automatic file name preservation

+### Intelligent MIME Recognition
+When enabled with `-i`, the server intelligently recognizes file types and serves them inline in the browser when appropriate:
+- **Default mode** (`-i true`): Recognizes common multimedia and document types (images, audio, video, PDF, HTML, etc.)
+- **Custom mappings**: Map file extensions to custom MIME types with optional viewability control
+  - Example: `jpg,png:image/jpeg,v` maps .jpg and .png files to image/jpeg and marks as viewable
+  - Non-viewable types: `zip:application/zip` will download the file
+  - Viewable types marked with `,v`: served inline in browser
+  - Without `,v`: serves as attachment (download)

 ### Security
 - Path traversal protection prevents accessing files outside the configured directory